archisman-panigrahi/doi2bib3/README.md

-# doi2bib2
+# doi2bib3

 Small utility to fetch BibTeX metadata for a DOI or resolve an arXiv id to a DOI and fetch the BibTeX entry.
+This script combines the features of [doi2bib](https://github.com/bibcure/doi2bib/) and [doi2bib2](https://github.com/davidagraf/doi2bib2).

 ## Installation